 - Book a flight to Italy

 Take these steps, put deadlines to each one, and create a schedule.
 I can easily create up to a hundred steps for a large goal.
-This may sound tedious, but if you have committed to doing one thing each day, one hundred steps takes only just over three months of time before you are standing at the top of that mountain or crossing that finish line.
+This may sound tedious, but if you have committed to doing one thing each day, one hundred steps take only just over three months of time before you are standing at the top of that mountain or crossing that finish line.

+An important bucket list tip to start today.
 The more you procrastinate, the less likely it is that you will be able to do all the things in life you wish.
 Change that procrastination into determination by starting today.
 Make the first step of your chosen starter goal something you know you can complete within the next twenty-four hours.

 If your dream is to walk the Great Wall of China, begin by researching the best path.
 If your wish is to learn to crochet a scarf, start by finding a nearby class or set of instructional videos.